Writing Your First Bot in C#

 - etc.

-You'll write code using these methods and properties to make your hero do things automatically.
+You'll write code that will call these method and access these properties to make your hero do things in the game.

 Method call